AAEC4309 - Sustaining Global Ecology, Natural Resources and Economy

 GEOG 1401.
 Physical Geography

 Study of the atmospheric and terrestrial systems that shape our natural environment, especially the global patterns of climate, landforms, and vegetation.
-Partially fulfills Core Natural Sciences requirement.
+Fulfills laboratory science requirements.
+Provides laboratory and nonlaboratory science credit.
+Partially fulfills core Life and Physical Sciences requirement.

 GEOG 3310.
 Environmental Change